swiss-ai-center/a-guide-to-mlops/pages/the-guide/introduction/index.md

 # {% $markdoc.frontmatter.title %}

+## Welcome

+Welcome!
+We are glad that you are here. :)

+This guide will help you through incremental steps from a traditional approach of managing ML projects to a modern ML Ops approach designed to improve team collaboration and reproducibility.

+For the rest of the guide, an _experiment_ is a ML learning project.

+We chose the term _experiment_ to address the experimental nature of the machine learning field before finding a suitable model.

 ## Disclaimer

 This guide has been written for macOS and Linux operating systems in mind.
 If you use Windows, you might encounter issues.
 Please use a decent terminal ([GitBash](https://gitforwindows.org/) for instance) or a Windows Subsystem for Linux (WSL) for optimal results.